T.L. Morrisey

 In the past few people were homeless, now there are homeless people everywhere.
 Now homelessness is a possibility for all of us; indeed, many Canadians are one pay cheque from being homeless, one rent increase from being homeless, one visit to a food bank from being hungry and eventually homeless.
 Homeless people live on the street, in a tent, in a bus shelter, they have no home to return to, they have no home to return to, no bedroom with a comforter on the bed, a night table and a book to read, food to eat, the heat turned up in our cold northern climate.
 There were always a few homeless people, they were usually older men who were often alcoholics; and they were taken care of by mission halls or the Salvation Army that fed them and put them up for the night or as long as they needed; it was not an easy life but it was not as widespread as it is now.
 Now, the homeless are everywhere and they include young people.
 What family did in the past is being replaced by government services, and while there are well-meaning people in government we can't rely on government to provide for everything people need.

-I remember two elderly women in Vancouver, they lived a few blocks from where the billionaires now live in West Point Grey in their $45M homes, 15K square feet for two people, indoor swimming pools and a helicopter pad on the roof, a view of the water, and these two old women had a large house but it was getting old and looked a bit run down.
+I remember two elderly women in Vancouver, they lived a few blocks from where the billionaires now live in West Point Grey in their $45M homes, 15K square feet for two people, indoor swimming pools and a helicopter pad on the roof, a view of the water, and these two old women in no way lived like the wealthy live, they had a large house but it was getting old and looked a bit run down.
 It would eventually be sold for the land it sat on, that's how it works when a city lot costs $5M and higher, you don't live in the old house on the lot, you tear it down and build something new.
 These two old women drove identical cars parked in their driveway, cars maybe forty years old.
 Here's the point: prepare for an uncertain future, be anonymous, don't draw attention to yourself, don't forget where you come from.
 Think like an immigrant.